in ,

 Once the repairs are complete, the surface should be primed to provide a suitable base for the paint.
 Priming helps improve adhesion, enhances color uniformity, and provides additional protection against corrosion.
 Choose a primer specifically designed for marine applications and follow the manufacturer’s instructions for proper application.

-See also Utility Boats Painting Tips
+See also Race Boat Polishing Tips

 Sanding Techniques for a Smooth Finish